yukun-dong/how-to/Upgrade-to-support-unify-config.md

-We have updated the configuration files so that your project is compatible with the latest Teams Toolkit features, including a consistent configuration file schema and a single Teams app manifest template across local and remote environments.
+We will the configuration files so that your project is compatible with the latest Teams Toolkit features, including a consistent configuration file schema and a single Teams app manifest template across local and remote environments.

 # Collaborate cautions
-If you collaborate this project with your co-workers, they need to update Teams toolkit extension to the latest version.
+If you collaborate on this project with your co-workers, they need to update Teams toolkit extension to the latest version.

 ## Know about the upgrade benefits
 We combine local and remote manifest configs into one style.
 You can configure once for bot local and remote environments.